xjtuxjt/mvn/README.md

 # mvn

 Code for the paper :
-# Calculation Model for A Special Multivariable Normal Probability and Its Application
+# Recursive Calculation Model for a Special Multivariate Normal Probability of First-order Stationary Sequence

 Only public after the paper is officially published.